ayub1621/SVM-Segmentation/README.md

    jupyter lab
    ```

-2. In Jupyter Lab, open the `image_segmentation.ipynb` notebook.
+2. In Jupyter Lab, open the `SVM_Segmentation.ipynb` notebook.

 3. Follow the instructions in the notebook to load and preprocess the dataset, train the SVM model, and perform image segmentation on test images.